Fulturate/bot/README.md

 # Fulturate-rs - Telegram Utility Bot 🤖
 (Currently, the bot is in Russian.
-The next version will include a 100% language switcher.)
+The next version**s** will include a 100% language switcher.)

 ## ✨ Features:
 - **Speech Recognition** 🎤: Convert spoken words into text for a more interactive experience.
+- **Currency Conversion** 💰: Convert between different currencies easily.

 ## 🔹 Todo:
 - **Download Videos/Music from URLs** 🎥🎶: Seamlessly download multimedia content.